Our Story

 Kaci Kit are aware that they are quite unconventional in regards to their new brand of clothing and homeware products in so much as when the public go to purchase clothes from a high street shop or a chain of shops they don’t have much idea about who designed their garment pattern which is the initial enticer to the clothing one may purchase.
 Obviously, the style and cut are equally as important.

 A piece of clothing starts off like a blank canvas.
 What brings it alive is the pattern printed on the fabric and to get to the finished garment it will then have a bespoke pattern designed by Kaci Kits manufacturers who will then cut the printed cloth to its exact measurements, then be passed on to their team of skilled seamstresses to put it all together.
 Each garment is bespoke, no clothes are stockpiled so you can feel special in the knowledge that your garment has not been tried on by another customer.
-Each surface pattern has to be adjusted to accommodate the size increase or decrease of your chosen clothing products which is time consuming and reflective in the Kaci kit pricing structure.
+Each surface pattern/graphic has to be adjusted to accommodate the size increase or decrease of your chosen clothing products which is time consuming and reflective in the Kaci kit pricing structure.

 Another USP of Kaci Kit is seeing a pattern on one product and wanting to have it on a completely different product is a real possibility.

 Kaci Kit will not compete on prices as their products are individually produced as appose to mass produced.
 You may be able to purchase a similar type of clothing product in a store for less than Kaci kit clothing.
-However, what comes with that are products sold by the thousands with the likelihood of seeing many others in the same garment as you may have purchased.
+However, what comes with that are products sold by the thousands with the likelihood of seeing many others in the same garment that you may have purchased.
 Another side to this is that we have become a throw away culture and in turn nobody really cares about those who work behind the scenes or what has gone into the making of the clothing we wear.

 Our Long term Goal